strang1ato/nhi/README.md

 `nhi` also keeps records of information about shell session in general.

-These features allow retrievement of commands executed in past and whole shell sessions, as well as every other useful information in a convenient way.
+These features allow retrievement of commands executed in past and whole shell sessions, as well as all other useful information in a convenient way.

 `nhi` daemon is based on [eBPF](https://ebpf.io/) - a technology built into `linux kernel`.
 Usage of `eBPF` guarantee a great performance and low overhead of the tool, because tracing is being **safely** done inside `kernel`.